Ambikass/M2-EmbSys/Project/2_Architecture/README.md

 LCD is a display and LCD's have a backlight, and pixels are turned on and off electronically by rotating polarised light with liquid crystals.

+## ADC

+Only analogue voltage values can be converted into digital values by an ADC.
+So, whatever parameter we want to monitor, it must first be translated into voltage, which may be accomplished with the help of sensors.

 ## Potentiometer